 A customer-centric culture is the bedrock of all great customer experience programs.
 Good culture is planned for and then that plan is strictly adhered to.
 If I was starting a business today, the plan I would follow to create a winning culture is as follows:

 According to him, a customer-centric culture is one that must be planned and organized thoroughly.
-His plan is to create a winning culture that has a definite and well-defined vision that rewards its employees, and makes sure that they are skilledand have good values.
+His plan is to create a winning culture that has a definite and well-defined vision that rewards its employees and makes sure that they are skilled and have good values.
 Along with maintaining values, it is important to reward the employees by giving them customer service awards as well.
-Most Philippine call centers have the practice of giving out awards for good customer service to some of their most skilled employees, and it is good to see, as these help bolster employee morale.
+Most Philippine call centers have the practice of giving out awards for good customer service to some of their most skilled employees, and it is good to see, as this helps bolster employee morale.

 When asked for valuable advice, Golding shared 7 tips on how businesses can achieve it.
 Here are those 7 tips:

 - Make customer experience a priority for the whole company!
 It is not exclusively the domain of the customer experience team; or marketing; or customer service.
 It is not a project or an initiative.
 To transform the culture of a business to one that is focused on enabling everyone to THINK and ACT in the interests of the customer, then everyone must be clear about the role they play in making that a reality.

 - Embed a customer experience framework – I have written recently about what I describe as the ‘Customer Experience Jigsaw Puzzle’.
 To create a customer-centric culture, it is critical that a business is able to introduce and embed some rigor and structure into the way it goes about managing the customer experience.